felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Of course, not all of your notes will require a margin note, but that's a good thing: it leaves you with more room for the notes that truly need commenting later on.

+Like numbering my pages,
+using proper margins is an absolute necessity to allow me to take full advantage of my notes.

 Note: If this is the reason why each pack of Bic Cristal comes with a red pen, Bic